Zellij: Later history (16th century and after)

 In later centuries, the interlacing strapwork that once separated the polygons in geometric mosaics was no longer standard and Moroccan craftsmen created rosette-style geometric compositions on an increasingly large scale.
 The culmination of this latter style is visible in the palaces built during the 19th and 20th centuries.
-New colours were also introduced into the palette during this period, including red, a bright yellow, and dark blue.
+New colours were introduced into the palette during this period, including red, a bright yellow, and dark blue.
 Zellij was employed on a wider array of architectural elements.
 The geometric rosette motifs were used to decorate fountains (or the ground around a fountain), the spandrels of arched doorways, or wall surfaces framed by arches of carved stucco.
 Simpler checkerboard-like motifs were used as backgrounds for the rosette compositions or to cover other large surfaces.
 In more modern houses and mansions, even cylindrical pillars were covered in tilework up to the level of the capital.

 In Morocco today, zellij art form remains one of the hallmarks of Moroccan cultural and artistic identity and continues to be used in modern Moroccan architecture.
 Fez remains its most important center of production.
 Workshops in other cities like Meknes, Salé and Marrakesh generally emulate the same style as the craftsmanship of Fez.
 The exception to this is the city of Tétouan (in northern Morocco), which since the 19th century has hosted its own mosaic zellij industry employing a technique differing from that of Fez.
-The patterns of traditional zellij are also still used in some Spanish decorative tiles, but in modern Spanish tiles the geometric motifs are simply painted and baked on large tiles rather than formed by mosaic.
+The patterns of traditional zellij are still used in some Spanish decorative tiles, but in modern Spanish tiles the geometric motifs are simply painted and baked on large tiles.